This is the multi-page printable view of this section. Click here to print.

 DURATIONDuration in seconds after which the zone will be back online600

-VPC_IDcluster virtual private network to target ( REQUIRED )""
+VPC_IDcluster virtual private network to target ( REQUIRED for AWS )""

-SUBNET_IDsubnet-id to deny both ingress and egress traffic ( REQUIRED ).
+SUBNET_IDsubnet-id to deny both ingress and egress traffic ( REQUIRED for AWS ).
 Format: [subenet1, subnet2]""

 The following environment variables need to be set for the scenarios that requires intereacting with the cloud platform API to perform the actions: